Super Bomberman

 is a 1993 action maze video game developed by Produce! and published by Hudson Soft for the Super Nintendo Entertainment System.
-Part of the Bomberman series, it is the first in the series to be released in Europe, keeping the Bomberman title instead of being called Dynablaster or Eric and the Floaters.
+Part of the Bomberman series, it is the first game in the series to retain the Bomberman title in Europe, instead of being renamed to Dynablaster or Eric and the Floaters.

-Super Bomberman spawned its own series of sequels, including Super Bomberman 2, Super Bomberman 3, Super Bomberman 4, Super Bomberman 5, Super Bomberman R, Super Bomberman R Online, and Super Bomberman R 2.
+Super Bomberman spawned the Super Bomberman sub-series, of which seven more entries have been released: Super Bomberman 2 (1994), Super Bomberman 3 (1995), Super Bomberman 4 (1996), Super Bomberman 5 (1997), Super Bomberman R (2017), Super Bomberman R Online (2017), and Super Bomberman R 2 (2023).
+The game was re-released in 2026 as part of the Super Bomberman Collection compilation.